Jakayus/StrayToots/README.md

 # Personal Note

 This README, and it's project, is a continual work in progress.
 Although there are good Swift Package Managers that can make some of these tasks much easier, I wanted to initially make sure I understand basic networking concepts and can read and understand API documentation.
 I also want to start Toot-ing as much as I Tweet.

+Update July 2023 - making this project Open Source so that others can contribute if they would like, as I unable to fully work this and provide due diligence to the project at this time.

 This Project is covered by the MIT License.